andrecordeiro98/thesis-template/README.md

 ## How to use this template

-A thorough description of the file structure and the commands used to define the typesetting can be found in the included file `ThesisTemplate-Guide.pdf`.
+A thorough description of the file structure and the commands used to define the typesetting can be found in the included file `guide-thesis-template.pdf`.

 ### Online solution: Overleaf